-Durable medical equipment (DME) are medically necessary devices prescribed by a health care provider to aid in, contribute to, provide monitoring of, or treatment for a medical condition.
+In this program, you will explore the process of developing durable medical equipment through onsite discussion and exploration of a research lab, development company, and manufacturing facilities located at several locations in Sydney Australia .
+DMEs are medically necessary devices prescribed by a health care provider to aid in, contribute to, provide monitoring of, or treatment for a medical condition.
 As such, health care providers must possess knowledge of DMEs.
-The process through which a piece of medical equipment becomes available for commercial use entails several steps from design to development to distribution.
-The complexity of this process increases if the DME is manufactured outside of the United States.
-This international course will explore the process of developing a DME through on-site discussion and facility exploration of a DME research lab, development company, and manufacturing facilities located at multiple locations in Europe.
-The course will be divided into three section: development, design, and distribution of DMEs.
-First, the process through which a medical device is developed will be explored, including initial and clinical trials and the mechanisms of product refinement.
-Second, the process for developing candidacy and fitting criteria will be discussed with particular reference to the US Food and Drug Administration (FDA) labeling and approval processes.
-Finally, the medical and legal requirements for commercialization will be investigated in respect to both DMEs manufactured within the US and for DMEs manufactured outside of the US.
-This course will also focus on the differentiation of the three categories of FDA approval classes as well as the difference between these classes and over-the-counter medical equipment.
+The process through which a piece of medical equipment becomes available for commercial use in the United States entails several steps from design to development to distribution.
+The complexity of this process increases when the DME is manufactured outside of the US.
+The course will be divided into three sections: development, design, and distribution of DMEs.
+First, we will explore the process through which a medical device is developed, including initial and clinical trials and the mechanisms of product refinement.
+Second, we will discuss the process for developing candidacy and fitting criteria with particular reference to the US Food and Drug Administration (FDA) labeling and approval processes.
+Finally, we will investigate the medical and legal requirements for commercialization with respect to both DMEs manufactured within the US and for DMEs manufactured outside of the US.
+This course will also focus on the differentiation of the three categories of FDA approval classes as well as the difference between these classes and over-thecounter medical equipment.